All Episodes

 So you got an ally here in Idaho Republican Larry Craig.

-Many conservatives say that Miss Myers lacks a clear and solid record of conservative jurisprudence could wind up being wooed by the liberal wing of the Supreme Court.
+Many conservatives say that Miss Myers lacks a clear and solid record of conservative jurisprudence, could wind up being wooed by the liberal wing of the Supreme Court.

-That is if some of the some of the conservatives I know, I haven't taken it this far, frankly.
+Some of the conservatives I know, I haven't taken it this far, frankly.

-But uh there are some conservatives who fear that if she gets on the court, that the libs on the court will just turn her uh because she doesn't have enough of a conservative backbone uh because they can't find any evidences of evidence of a conservative backbone, so the libs will get hold of her and the media and it'll turn her into one of them.
+But there are some conservatives who fear that if she gets on the court, that the libs on the court will just turn her because she doesn't have enough of a conservative backbone because they can't find any evidence of a conservative backbone.

-Um Manuel Miranda, who has helped organize much of the opposition to Harriet Myers, said that this battle will not be forgotten by the Republican base.
+Manuel Miranda, who has helped organize much of the opposition to Harriet Myers, said that this battle will not be forgotten by the Republican base.

-Uh Mike Wine uh DeWine doesn't have a great deal of conservative support in Ohio, and ham-fisted remarks aren't gonna help with that.
+Mike Wine Dewine doesn't have a great deal of conservative support in Ohio, and ham-fisted remarks aren't going to help with that.

-This might might get DeWine some support.
+This might get DeWine some support.

 I think he's reading the tea leaves out there.

-I think he thinks the base is firmly behind her and is trying to re uh realign himself with the base, which did abandon him over his participation in that gang of 14 nitwits deal.
+I think he thinks the base is firmly behind her and is trying to realign himself with the base, which did abandon him over his participation in that gang of 14 nitwits deal.

-But DeWine said enough's enough.
+But DeWine said, enough's enough.

 So that's the good news.

-Here's the not so good news.
+Here's the not-so-good news.

-This is written by Joe Becker, J.O. female In the Washington Post, in speeches from the 90s clues about Myers' views.
+This is written by Joe Becker, J.O. female in the Washington Post, in speeches from the 90s clues about Myers' views.

 Nominee defended social activism.